nastya236/ada-2021-project-aaaf/README.md

     `python scripts/utils.py --file=data/union.json`

-##### Simple Exploratary Analysis
+##### Exploratary Analysis
 We are going to start with simple graphical and statistical exploration of data.
-In this part we are going to use basic data anslysis tools to get in touch with our data and to understand precisely the direction of analysis on the next parts.
+In this part we are going to use basic data analysis tools to get in touch with our data and to understand precisely the direction of analysis on the next parts.
-1. Checking the distribution of all categorical data we have (gender, occupation)
+1. For some first and last names, presented in quotes dataset, there are several wikipedia pages, so we have to extract features of the person we are interested in.
-2. Checking the
+2.

 ##### Correlation analysis